roboscienceorg/book/source/Simulation/Startsim.rst

 The Demo Scripts
 ~~~~~~~~~~~~~~~~~~~

 The Demo/Scripts folder contains 6 different python scripts which can be run with the default robots.
 All of them can be run with the command ``python3 [scriptname]``, but some of them require the command line arguments described below.
-Remember to :ref:`source <sec-sourcing>` ROS2 and the Veranda workspace before running these scripts!
+Remember to source the setup file for ROS2 and the Veranda workspace before running these scripts!

     * ``fig8_differential.py``